charlottewright/Polyommatus_atlantica_MS/7_telomeric_repeats/README.md

 [P_atlantica](<https://github.com/charlottewright/P_atlantica_genome/tree/main/7_telomeric_repeats/P_atlantica>)

 Data needed to plot *P. atlantica* chromosome outlines annotated with positions of telomeric repeats and positions of TRAS and SART retrotransposons shown in Figure 5A.
+This data is plotted using an R script (plot_telomeres.R).

 [all_lepidoptera](<https://github.com/charlottewright/P_atlantica_genome/tree/main/7_telomeric_repeats/all_lepidoptera>)